What is a geocoder?

 see the API docs to learn more.

+We're looking at other ways to limit access, we know keys alone aren't perfect.
 Here's a good article on techniques for protecting your API key while developing.

 Can I cache the results?